SHYBAIRN devise live performance for social change.

 Nic is a multidisciplinary artist and theatre-maker from Newcastle.
 After training at Edinburgh College of Art and the Royal Central School of Speech and Drama they have worked as an artist, graphic designer, and scenographer, specialising in contemporary, devised work.
 They enjoy responding to unique performance spaces and sites and creating environments for play and exploration.
 Nic's research interests include queer performance practices, architectural theory and history, and site-specific performance.

-We work with lots of other wonderful collaborators including but not limited to: Marielena Sitaropoulou, Movement Director; Hannah Clifford, Performer; and Rebecca Charlton, Performer.
+We work with lots of other wonderful collaborators including but not limited to: Marilena Sitaropoulou, Movement Director; Hannah Clifford, Performer; Rebecca Charlton, Performer; Nicole Acquah, Writer & Dramaturg; Lekhani Chirwa, Performer; Daneka Etchells, Performer.

 To present original work